erfannoury/TIL/Linux/screen.md

 This will detach the session and reattach to the session in the current context.

 When inside an screen, you might want to detach from the screen, but the screen remain open.
-In that case you can use `Ctrl-a d`.
+In that case you can use `Ctrl-A d`.

+To kill an screen, when inside it, use `Ctrl-A k` and type `y`.

 To get more help and information about screen, don't forget `man screen` and `Ctrl-A ?`.